-After graduating from photography school, I spent a good deal of my 20s photographing the city scapes of New York.
-In my 30s, after I relocated to upstate New York, I discovered a new muse–the landscape.
+After graduating from photography school, I spent a good deal of my twenties photographing the cityscapes of New York.
+In my thirties, after I relocated to upstate New York, I discovered a new muse: the landscape.
 What’s so nouveau about the landscape?
-You’ll only understand this after living in a cramped, fifth floor walk-up apartment–with views topped only by brick walls–for years.
+You’ll only understand this after living in a cramped, fifth floor walk-up apartment—with views topped only by brick walls—for years.

 Anyone who went to photography school is familiar with “the golden hour”–that gorgeous time right before sunset or right after sunrise.
 It’s by far the best time to shoot landscape photography.
 Everything—and I mean everything—is gorgeous at this hour.